Patrick Pursley Acquitted after 25 Years Based on Precedent-Setting New Ballistics Evidence

 The matter continues to be hotly litigated.

-In addition to Todd and Matt, the Jenner & Block team includes Partners Brandon Fox and Keisha Stanford and Associates Alice Kim and Eric Lamm.
+In addition to Todd and Matt, the Jenner & Block team includes Partner Keisha Stanford, Associates Alice Kim and Eric Lamm, plus former partner Brandon Fox.
 Partners Gabe Fuentes and Luke Platzer are also providing support.
 Partners Adam Unikowsky and Ishan Bhabha and Associates Lauren Hartz, Andrew Noll and Tassity Johnson assisted with moot arguments.
 Cheryl Olson provided paralegal support, Tyler Edwards provided docketing support, and Beth Gulden provided administrative assistance.

 The underlying case is United States v.
 Al-Nashiri.